-Frieda Wiley is a freelance medical writer and consultant pharmacist who has developed content for national publications, associations, and major corporations like:
+Frieda Wiley is a freelance medical writer and consultant pharmacist who has developed content for national publications, associations, and major corporations such as:

 - United Parcel Service (UPS)